topic 1.2: systems

 1.2.2 A systems approach is a holistic way of visualizing a complex set of interactions, and it can be applied to ecological or societal situations.

-- Holistic Understanding: By viewing ecological and societal issues through a systems lens, we gain a comprehensive understanding that accounts for both direct and indirect effects of any changes within the system.
+- Holistic Understanding: Provides a complete view, including direct and indirect effects of changes within the system.

 1.2.3 In system diagrams, storages are usually represented as rectangular boxes and flows as arrows, with the direction of each arrow indicating the direction of each flow.